radar/guides/gem-development.md

 If this push succeeds then the final step will be the push to Rubygems.org which will now allow other people to download and install the gem.

+If we want to release a second version of our gem, we should make your changes and then commit them to GitHub.
+Afterwards, we will bump the version number in _lib/foodie/version.rb_ to whatever we see fit, make another commit to GitHub with a useful message such as "bumped to 0.0.2" and then run `rake release` again.

 ## Summary

 Whilst this isn't an _exhaustive_ guide on developing a gem, it covers the basics needed for gem development.
 It's really, _really_ recommended that you check out the source for Bundler, Rails and RSpec for great examples of gem development.